Rolex 24 At DAYTONA

 Garage Pass, Fun Fan Experiences and Taste of the 24

-For more than five decades, Daytona International Speedway's 24-hour race has proved a fun-filled adventure for race fans and all other Daytona Beach area visitors.
+For six decades, Daytona International Speedway's 24-hour race has proved a fun-filled adventure for race fans and all other Daytona Beach area visitors.